-A reader pen is a portable and compact device designed to encourage and enable independent reading for anyone who struggles with dyslexia and other literacy based learning difficulties.
+A reader pen (also known as a dyslexia pen reader) is a portable and compact device designed to encourage and enable independent reading for anyone who struggles with dyslexia and other literacy based learning difficulties.
 They are designed to feel like a large pen and feature OCR technology (Optical Character Recognition) which enables the user to scan and highlight any text (both typed and handwritten).
 It will then read it aloud to the user in real time.
 They can be used with editing software and dictionary programs to assist with reading comprehension and even help the user learn a foreign language.

 What are the benefits of reader pens for dyslexia?

 Dyslexia pen readers have a number of distinct and extremely useful functions that other assistive tools (scanning pens, note-taking app, speech programs, text readers etc.) can’t do.
 These include:

 - They work in real time

 - They can also be used as dictionaries to help with learning a foreign language